 Healthcare providers and third parties - Any non-associate contracted, directly or indirectly, to perform a business function or provide goods or a service for or on Humana's behalf.
-These may also be referred to as first-tier, downstream and related entities (FDRs).
-Some examples of third parties are delegated and nondelegated healthcare providers, delegated entities, pharmacies, sales agents, sales agencies, vendors, suppliers, contractors and delegates.
+These may also be referred to as first tier, downstream and related entities (FDRs).
+Some examples of third parties are delegated and non-delegated healthcare practitioners (not just doctors, but nurses and physician assistants), delegated entities, pharmacies, sales agents, sales agencies, vendors, suppliers, contractors and delegates.

-- Vendors and suppliers of administrative goods and services are considered third parties.
+Vendors and suppliers of administrative goods and services are considered third parties.